 An extra fee charged by a merchant when receiving a payment by cheque, credit card, charge card or debit card (but not cash) which at least covers the cost to the merchant of accepting that means of payment, such as the merchant service fee imposed by a credit card company.

-For example, if a customer wants to pay a bill using a Visa debit card and it’s going to cost the merchant £10 to process that the payment, the merchant could add the £10 fee onto their bill.
+For example, if a customer wants to pay a bill using a Visa or Mastercard debit card and it’s going to cost the merchant £10 to process that payment, the merchant could add the £10 fee onto their bill.

 At its peak, surcharging was big business and was employed by hundreds of thousands of businesses across the UK.